KBNLresearch/iromlab/doc/setupIromlab.md

 Defines the maximum number of seconds that Iromlab will wait while trying to load a new disc.
 This will prevent iromlab from entering an infinite loop if e.g. a disc cannot be loaded properly because its is badly damaged.

     <secondsToTimeout>20</secondsToTimeout>

+### enablePPNLookup

+Flag that controls whether PPN lookup is enabled.
+If set to *True*, the Iromlab interface contains a widget for entering a *PPN* identifier.
+After submitting, Iromlab then performs a lookup on the PPN in the KB catalogue, and automatically extracts the title of the corresponding entry (which is then added to the batch manifest).
+If set to *False*, the Iromlab interface contains a widget in which an operator can manually enter a *Title* string; the entered value is written to the batch manifest.
+In this case no PPN lookup is performed, and the PPN-value in the batch manifest will be a zero-length string.

+Allowed values:

+    <enablePPNLookup>True</enablePPNLookup>

+and:

+    <enablePPNLookup>False</enablePPNLookup>

 ### reportFormatString